How to Choose the Right Vase for Your Flowers

-Best for: simple arrangements of your favourite flowers to complement the design.
+Best for: simple arrangements of your favorite flowers to complement the design.

 Best for: lilies, long stem roses, tulips, beautiful bouquets.

-Elegant and elevated, this vase is finished with a footed base and makes a great centrepiece.
+Elegant and elevated, this vase is finished with a footed base and makes a great centerpiece.
 Usually tall in shape, footed vases are ideal for longer stems.

 Best for: lilies, delphiniums, gladioli, sunflowers.

 Rustic, refreshing and relaxed.
 For flowers that look like they've just been picked from the garden.
-Choose a pale-coloured jug and allow the blooms to billow over the rim.
-With anything truly rustic, there’s no perfect bouquet to fill a jug vase with, the more imperfect the better.
+Choose a pale-colored pitcher and allow the blooms to billow over the rim.
+With anything truly rustic, there’s no perfect bouquet to fill a pitcher vase with, the more imperfect the better.